Top 10 Coaching Frameworks To Make Your Program Powerful

 • Do you have goals that are in conflict with others?

-Maybe the client wants a position that requires their constant presence in the company.
-Meanwhile, another goal is to have flexible working hours and mostly work from home.
+Maybe the client wants a position requiring a constant presence in the company.
+Meanwhile, another goal is flexible working hours and mostly working from home.
 Then there is a need to eliminate the conflict, adjust the goal or learn to prioritize.

 With step 3, you need to identify obstacles and options the client currently has or can create.
 There are specific questions the coach can ask to help the client see all the options & bigger picture.